uvacw/teaching-bdaca/12ec-course/week01/exercises.md

 - Try to guess the working of elements of the code by playing around with it and changing parts!

-### On the installatiom of `geopandas`
+### On the installation of `geopandas` (and/or wordcloud)
 You *may* encounter problems installing `geopandas`.
 If that is the case, you can skip the example -- you do not necessarily have to use geopandas in the course, if you are not interested in plotting maps.
 The reason for the problem is that a part of geopandas is written in the language C, and you do not have a C-compiler (a program for transforming C code into an executable file).
 If you want to solve this problem, here are two approaches:

 - You get a C compiler.
 A C compiler comes with installing `Xcode` (MacOS, via the MacOS App Store -- that's a good idea anyway, it also includes useful tools like `git`) or the `Buildtools for Virtual Studio` (Windows).
+For some people, this may also be required to install wordcloud (you get an error message that somewhere in the middle complains about not being able to run `clang` or similar).

 - You use a version of `geopandas` in which the C-code is already compiled.